bonohu/BH23.9report/paper.md

 ### Drawing diagram manually by current system

 We have created a pathway diagram for non-model organisms.
-~~(Current status should be added)~~
-Specifically, the steroid hormones biosynthesis pathway in teleost fish was depicted by pathvisio (v3.3.0).
+Specifically, the steroid hormones biosynthesis pathway in teleost fish was depicted by PathVisio (version3.3.0).
 This diagram also includes the mevalonate pathway, which is essential for the synthesis of cholesterol, a precursor of steroid hormones.
 Several reports on the identification of steroid synthesis pathways in gonads and steroid-metabolizing enzymes exist for several teleost fish species.
 The diagram is, therefore, expected to serve as a good model case to test the system currently being created.